Advertisement / Annons:

 Second hand store:

 When driving along the road we saw this second hand store and we made a stop.
-Can we found some cheap treasures ?
+Maybe we can find some cheap treasures ?

 This was interesting, an old Ford Anglia from the 1950s, and there was one more at another place.
 My friend just sold his old Ford Anglia.